 Howard K. Mann (Vice President) provides specialized expertise in the areas of air service development, strategic planning and regulatory policy to client airports.
 His main goal is to create and implement strategies to help grow and retain domestic, regional and transoceanic routes.
 His 18 years of industry experience has included positions at an aviation consulting firm and at ACI-North America.
 Mr. Mann also brings a unique approach to air service development by incorporating aeropolitical and passenger facilitation policies into route proposals in order to ensure new itineraries are sustainable in the future.

 Nico Gurwicz (Vice President) joined Campbell-Hill in July 2018.
-He has 10 years of extensive travel industry experience encompassing international network planning, revenue analysis, and airline business development.
+He brings more than a decade of extensive travel industry experience encompassing international network planning, revenue analysis, distribution and airline business development.
 Before joining Campbell-Hill, Mr. Gurwicz worked at Iberia Airlines, a subsidiary of International Airlines Group (IAG), as a Business Development Manager in their North American division.
 He also held network planning and business consulting positions at Southwest Airlines.

 Todd Schroder joined the firm in June of 1996.
 He conducts in-depth research on competition issues in the domestic air service market, international aviation agreements, and trade negotiations.
 His expertise spans numerous databases, demographic and geographical information systems (GIS).

 Katie Niehaus is a senior research professional specializing in airline route strategy, financial, and marketing analysis.
 Ms. Niehaus brings to the firm broad analytical experience in the airline industry including route planning, performance analysis, pricing and inventory management, distribution planning, online sales strategies, international sales channel development, and Global Distribution System relationships.